f13rce/SpanningTreePracticer/README.md

 2: Definitions of the bridge type abbreviations
 3: Identifying bridge types

+Where bridges are printed as [XY], edges are printed as |XY| (vertical) or -XY- (horizontal) and networks are printed as {XY}, where XY is their ID, abbreviation or name respectively.

 It is possible to scale up the network by modifying the global variables "networkWidth" and "networkHeight".
 Be sure to make it an uneven amount larger than 5, since you need 3 components per connection: Bridge <-> Edge <-> Network (<-> Edge <-> Bridge).

 # Installation